Wehshi

 Wehshi is an Urdu novel by Pakistani author Razia Butt.
 The novel revolves around the dysfunctional relation of a son with his mother and stepfather.
-The novel has been adapted into a film in 1972 and aTV series in 2022.
+The novel has been adapted into a film in 1972 and a TV series in 2022.

 Synopsis

 The novel talks about the effects of the childhood deprivations, abuse and toxic environment on one's life.
 It is about a young boy and his traumatised life who becomes so when his mother marries for second time after his father's death.
 His stepfather too tortures him mentally leading him to worse.